pweil-/kubernetes/docs/proposals/security-context-constraints.md

 AND enforces that the UID of the containers is set to a certain value

 Use cases 2:
-A build controller should be able to create a privileged pod in a namespace, but regular users can't create privileged pods AND regular users can't exec into that pod.
+As a cluster operator, a build controller should be able to create a privileged pod in a namespace, but regular users can't create privileged pods AND regular users can't exec into that pod.

 Use cases 3: